zeethio/cupid/README.md

 ```
 Use the token generated above to configure venus-sealer and venus-wallet.

-Use the notePorts and node addresses exposed from the cluster to access the services.
+Use the nodePorts and node addresses exposed from the cluster to access the services.

 Look at the following venus incubation exit guideline:
 https://venus.filecoin.io/master/Incubation_exit_guide.html#incubation-exit-guide

 Example sealer configuration for venus services hosted at cupid.zeeth.io
-venus node pod/service port 3453 mapped to Nodeport 30002.
+venus node service port 3453 is  mapped to Nodeport 30002.
-venus-messager pod/service port 39812 mapped to Nodeport 30004.
+venus-messager service port 39812 mapped to Nodeport 30004.
-venus-gateway  pod/service port 45132 mapped to Nodeport 30003.
+venus-gateway service port 45132 mapped to Nodeport 30003.
 ```
 [Node]
   Url = "/dns/cupid.zeeth.io/tcp/30002"